NotePlan/plugins/m1well.Expenses/README.md

    * if note doesn't exist, it gets created
    * if it exists, it gets cleared

 ## Example Workflow (also for Testing)
-To get a better understanding of the plugin here is an example workflow with dates ;)
+To get a better understanding of the plugin here is an example workflow with dates.
 Let's say we have the fix expenses from the example above.

 ### Daily Input